RogerSelwyn/O365-HomeAssistant/docs/prerequisites.md

 4. From the Overview page, copy the Application (client) ID.

 5. Under "Certificates & secrets", generate a new client secret.
 Set the expiration as desired.
 This appears to be limited to 2 years.
-Copy the Value of the client secret now.
-It will be hidden later on.
+Copy the **Value** of the client secret now (not the ID), it will be hidden later on.
 If you lose track of the secret, return here to generate a new one.

 6. Under "API Permissions" click Add a permission, then Microsoft Graph, then Delegated permission, and add the permissions as detailed on the [permissions page](./permissions.md).